-Hope International University is an educational institution that serves a religious organization, the Churches of Christ and Christian Churches that takes seriously anti-discrimination provisions under federal and state law and is committed to providing a learning and living environment that promotes student safety, transparency, personal integrity, civility, and mutual respect.
-Hope International University is also exempted by the state from California Education Code 66270, to the extent the application of California Education Code 66270 is not consistent with the institution's religious tenets.
+Hope International University is an educational institution that serves a religious organization, the Churches of Christ and Christian Churches that takes seriously antidiscrimination provisions under federal and state law and is committed to providing a learning and living environment that promotes student safety, transparency, personal integrity, civility, and mutual respect.
+Hope International University is also exempted from California Education Code 66270 to the extent that its application is not consistent with the institution's religious tenets.

-The exemption may apply to, but is not limited to, requirements as expressed in university policies including: the Student Code of Conduct, housing policies, mission statement, and the University Catalog.
+The exemption may apply to, but is not limited to, requirements as expressed in university policies including: the Student Code of Conduct, housing policies, mission statement, and University Catalog.
 We retain all rights afforded to us under the federal law and the laws of the State of California.